alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ChainPageCollectionView](https://github.com/jindulys/ChainPageCollectionView) - A custom View with two level chained collection views and fancy transition animation.
 * [Changeset](https://github.com/osteslag/Changeset) - Minimal edits from one collection to another.
 * [CKWaveCollectionViewTransition](https://github.com/CezaryKopacz/CKWaveCollectionViewTransition) - Cool custom transition between two or more UICollectionViewControllers.
+* [circular-carousel](http://github.com/Ramotion/circular-carousel) - List a collection of items in a horizontally scrolling view.
 * [CollectionViewCustom](https://github.com/damienromito/CollectionViewCustom) - Custom CollectionViewLayout with a custom paging size by overriding scrollViewWillEndDragging.
 * [CollectionLayouts](https://github.com/Oni-zerone/CollectionLayouts) - This is a UICollectionViewLayout that reproduce the Instagram Stories experience, just use StoriesCollectionViewLayout in your UICollectionView and subclass your cells from StoriesCollectionViewCell!.
 * [CollectionViewShelfLayout](https://github.com/pitiphong-p/CollectionViewShelfLayout) - A UICollectionViewLayout subclass displays its items as rows of items similar to the App Store Feature tab without a nested UITableView/UICollectionView hack.